 Maintenance & Repair

 Getting professional maintenance regularly will help you to keep your dreadlocks on the right path as they mature.
-Also, something that I have noticed myself is that having regular professional maintenance helps to keep my scalp happy and healthy.
+Also, something that I have noticed myself is that having regular root clean-up helps to keep my scalp happy and healthy.

 As your hair grows your roots can become like a heavy blanket on your head which makes it difficult for your scalp to breathe.
 You may feel that your scalp is more itchy or oily (and messy!) when your new growth gets long.